Set up the ads.txt file

 /*

-* Set proper content-type per specification in
+* Set proper content-type as per specifications provided by these guides :

 *